brainhack-school2022/dimitrijevic_project/project_description.md

 - Machine Learning
 - Bash Terminal
 - Python Packaging

-## Delivrables
-- A new tutorial on using PCN Toolkit on your own dataset
-- A report on all the aspects that have been tested
-- Shared code on GitHub during the exploration
-- A specific analysis pipeline packaged on a module (for introductory purposes)

 ## References
 [1] Reynolds, J. E., Long, X., Paniukov, D., Bagshawe, M., & Lebel, C. (2020).
 Calgary Preschool magnetic resonance imaging (MRI) dataset.
 Data Brief, 29, 105224. <br />
 [2] Rutherford, S., Kia, S. M., Wolfers, T., Fraza, C., Zabihi, M., Dinga, R., Berthet, P., Worker, A., Verdi, S., Ruhe, H. G., Beckmann, C. F., & Marquand, A. F. (2022).
 The normative modeling framework for computational psychiatry.
 Nature Protocols. https://doi.org/10.1038/s41596-022-00696-5 <br />